koda_validate

 • predicates (Predicate[TypeVar(SuccessT)]) – any number of Predicate[bool] instances

-• predicates_async (Optional[List[PredicateAsync[TypeVar(SuccessT)]]], default: None) – any number of PredicateAsync[bool] instances
+• predicates_async (Optional[list[PredicateAsync[TypeVar(SuccessT)]]], default: None) – any number of PredicateAsync[bool] instances

-• preprocessors (Optional[List[Processor[TypeVar(SuccessT)]]], default: None) – any number of Processor[bool], which will be run before Predicates and PredicateAsyncs are checked.
+• preprocessors (Optional[list[Processor[TypeVar(SuccessT)]]], default: None) – any number of Processor[bool], which will be run before Predicates and PredicateAsyncs are checked.

 • coerce (Optional[Coercer[TypeVar(SuccessT)]], default: None) – a function that can control coercion

-class BytesValidator(*predicates, predicates_async=None, preprocessors=None, coerce=None)#
+class BytesValidator(*predicates, predicates_async=None, preprocessors=None, coerce=None)

 Validate a value is a bytes, and any extra refinement.